GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/protected-audience-api/feature-status/index.md

 ## K-anonymity

-We will soon publish an explainer with more details on how [k-anonymity](https://github.com/WICG/turtledove/blob/main/FLEDGE_k_anonymity_server.md) will be enforced using the Protected Audience API framework.
+For a creative to be considered k-anonymous, the tuple of interest group owner, bidding script URL, creative URL, and creative size must meet the threshold of a crowd of 50 users per creative (`k=50`) within the past 30 days before the ad can be served.
+The creative is available to be served as soon as it hits the 50 users threshold and does not need to wait for 30 days.

-For rendering a creative, we will require _a crowd of 50 users per creative within the past 7 days_ to pass the k-anonymity threshold before the ad can be served.
-The creative is available to be served as soon as it hits the 50 ads threshold and does not need to wait for 7 days.
+The k-anonymity enforcement will be ramped up gradually.
+Later in 2023, we will begin to check the render URL for k-anonymity.
+Later in Q1 2025, we will begin to check the ad size in addition to the URL for k-anonymity.

-K-anonymity requirements will be available for testing and will be enforced later in 2023.
-We encourage feedback from ad tech on this parameter.
+We will publish an [in-depth k-anonymity enforcement in Protected Audience explainer](https://github.com/WICG/turtledove/blob/main/FLEDGE_k_anonymity_server.md) at a later date.

 ## Bidding and Auction Services